Vibe-Theory/GridWave/README.md

 GridWave is a Hytale plugin that integrates Wave Function Collapse (WFC) into the World Generation V2 Node Editor.
 It enables structured, constraint-based procedural generation for dungeons, mazes, cities, towns, castles, structures, and many more.

+Check out the [`GridWaveExamples`](https://github.com/Voronoi-Studios/GridWaveExamples) to get an idea an idea how different things can be accieved.

 ## Features

 * WFC-based generation for deterministic but varied worlds